 As if this incredible experience isn’t enough in itself, as you cycle along you will find yourself passing through a subtle but strikingly original music and light show, provided by United Visual Artists in collaboration with Warp recording artist Mira Calix.

-Turns out this is an installation called Passage, consisting of interactive orbs that pulsate with light and sound as you cycle past.
-The music is vaguely modern classical in nature, which is all very middle-class Bath/Sustrans -but then I can’t imagine chart R&B or hip hop would work as well, and would probably result in lots of glue sniffing youths hanging out in the tunnels, which is not what Sustrans or the local council would want at all.
+This is an installation called Passage, consisting of interactive orbs that pulsate with light and sound as you cycle past.
+The music is vaguely modern classical in nature, which is all very middle-class Bath/Sustrans – but then I can’t imagine chart R&B or hip hop would work as well, and would probably result in lots of glue sniffing yoot hanging out in the tunnels, which is not what Sustrans or the local council would want at all.

 That aside, Passage is a great work.
-The light and sound complement each other perfectly, creating a surprising and intriguing atmosphere to ride (or run, or walk) through.
+The light and sound complement each other, creating a surprising and intriguing atmosphere to ride (or run, or walk) through.
 If you haven’t been yet, put it on top of your list.